birc-ctib/align/README.md

 # Processing local alignments

-You are probably all familiar with sequence alignments, at least I assume that you are, so reading a pair-wise alignment such as
+You are probably all familiar with sequence alignments, at least we assume that you are, so reading a pair-wise alignment such as

 ```
 ACCACAGT-CATA